 Cooling the World is warming the Planet.

 As the world warms due to human-induced climate change, cities face a double whammy.
 High-density urban areas create urban heat island effects that heat cities.
-To cool them down, buildings rack up air conditioning.
+To cool them down, buildings rack up the air conditioning.
 These air conditioners emit more heat and make the city hotter.

 Buildings contribute to 20% of Singapore’s carbon emissions.